 By this, we assign the created Class to each dimensional variable of Mobile brand.
 Now for each brand do the same process of assigning the Class.

 Now open With-End loop for iPhone.
-This is where we will define each attribute of mobile.
+This is where we will define each attribute of the mobile.

 As we can see, we have assigned all the defined features of the iPhone brand from Class with specific values as String.

 Do the same thing for Samsung and Nokia brand as well.

 Now we will use Debug.Print to print the information on the immediate window.
 It is useful where we want to see a certain variable in a line of code.
 We will select different features for each Mobile brand as shown below.

 Now assign the MobileStarts and MobileOff functional operations which we defined in Class to each of mobile brands in the same module along with Message box.
 You may skip the message box here.